judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-13-diamantina-brazil-travel-guide.markdown

   - minas gerais
   - diamantina
 destination:	Diamantina
-excerpt:		Diamantina Brazil is a tiny town reflecting 300 years of Brazilian colonial history.
+description:		Diamantina Brazil is a tiny town reflecting 300 years of Brazilian colonial history.
 Surrounded by spectacular nature, it dances with life once a year.
 image:			/assets/images/2017/04/Diamantina-Minas-Gerais-Brazil-St-Anthony-Cathedral-from-Afar.jpg
 ---